Martyrs of La Rioja: Beatification process

 In 2010 the Bishop of La Rioja Roberto Rodríguez announced that the diocese was taking steps that could lead to the beatification process for the three men.
 In 2011 the Cardinal Archbishop of Buenos Aires Jorge Bergoglio (later Pope Francis), acting as President of the national episcopal conference, approved the cause without a public announcement so as not to provoke opposition prelates who opposed the social initiatives promoted by the three, especially Murias.
 Bergoglio's approval of the cause only became known in 2013, following his election as pope.

 The diocesan process was launched in La Rioja on 31 May 2011 and the Bishop of La Rioja Marcelo Daniel Colombo closed the diocesan investigation on 15 May 2015.
 Seventy witnesses were heard as of 2013.
 The trio were titled as Servants of God on 24 July 2011 after the Congregation for the Causes of Saints (CCS) issued its "nihil obstat" edict that signaled the formal opening of the cause.
 The positio dossier was compiled and submitted to the CCS at a later point.
 Theologians discussed the cause on 14 May 2018 as did the CCS members on 5 June 2018.
 Pope Francis approved the beatification on 8 June 2018 which allowed for the three, as well as their fellow assassinated Bishop Enrique Angelelli, to be beatified.
 The beatification, which was presided over by CCS Prefect Angelo Becciu, took place at La Rioja City Park in La Rioja on 27 April 2019.

-The current postulator for this cause is the Conventual Franciscan priest Damian-Gheorghe Pătraşcu.